codemagic-ci-cd/codemagic-sample-projects/integrations/patrol-demo-project/README.md

 - `build/ios_integ/Build/Products/ios_bundle.zip` - Complete iOS test bundle

 **iOS Physical Device Setup:**
-For running tests on physical iOS devices, this workflow handles the code signing requirements automatically through Fastlane.
-The setup follows the [Patrol physical iOS devices documentation](https://patrol.leancode.co/documentation/physical-ios-devices-setup), with code signing managed via the Fastlane `ios_patrol` lane that:
+For running tests on physical iOS devices, this workflow handles the code signing requirements.
+The setup follows the [Patrol physical iOS devices documentation](https://patrol.leancode.co/documentation/physical-ios-devices-setup).

+**Two Ways to Sign iOS Apps:**

+1. **Codemagic Way:** Use the `ios_signing` section in codemagic.yaml with certificates and provisioning profiles uploaded to Codemagic team settings.
+This approach is currently configured in the workflow.

+2. **Fastlane Way:** Comment out the `ios_signing` section and uncomment the Fastlane iOS script in the workflow.
+This uses the Fastlane `ios_patrol` lane that:
    - Sets up match profiles for both the main app (adhoc) and test runner (development)
    - Handles provisioning profiles for `RunnerUITests.xctrunner`
    - Builds in release mode as required for physical device testing

 Both workflows are optimized for CI/CD environments and handle all necessary setup steps automatically.